While dyslexia is a lifelong problem, there's a range of specialist educational interventions that can help children with their reading and writing.

-If you need to draw up a plan, or make notes about a certain topic, you may find it useful to create a "mind map", rather than writing a list.
+If you need to draw up a plan or make notes about a certain topic, you may find it useful to create a 'mind map', rather than writing a list.
 Mind maps are diagrams that use images and keywords to create a visual representation of a subject or plan.

-Examples of reasonable adjustments include:
+Examples of reasonable adjustments may include:

 - allowing you extra time for tasks you find particularly difficult